NodleCode/docs.nodle.com/docs/nodle-chain/sponsorship/register-users.md

 ## Step 3: Select the *sponsorship* pallet
 Select *sponsorship* from the *submit the following extrinsic* menu.

-## Step 4: Then, select *registerUsers* function
+## Step 4: Then, select the *registerUsers* function
-Select *registerUsers* function from the drop-down menu.
-Under the pot section, enter the pot ID for which you want to register users.
+Select *registerUsers* from the drop-down menu.
+Under the pot section, enter the pot ID under which you want to register users.
 By default, it is 0.

  ![Sponsorship](/img/docs/nodle-chain/registeruser1.png)

 ## Step 5: Click Add item
-Select a user account to register from the AccountId box by clicking on it.
+And, click inside the *AccountId* box to select a user account for registration.
 Alternatively, if you know the account IDs, enter those in the box.

 ![nodleprotocol.io](/img/docs/nodle-cash/registeruser2a.png)